-Any form of harassment is prohibited.
-Regardless of gender, personal affiliation and/or affiliation with the University, sexual harassment is defined as unwelcome and unsolicited sexual advances, requests for sexual favors or other verbal, visual or physical conduct or communication with sexual overtones that the victim deems offensive.
-Sexual harassment includes, but is not limited to unsolicited, deliberate or repeated sexual flirtation, advances or propositions; verbal abuse of a sexual nature; display of sexually suggestive pictures or objects; and/or offensive or abusive physical contact of a sexual nature.
-Depending upon the severity, at any level this could lead to suspension, dismissal and/or criminal charges.
+Any form of harassment is prohibited, regardless of gender, personal affiliation and/or affiliation with the University.
+Sexual harassment is defined as unwelcome and unsolicited sexual advances, requests for sexual favors or other verbal, visual or physical conduct or communication with sexual overtones that the victim deems offensive.
+Sexual harassment includes, but is not limited to unsolicited, deliberate, or repeated sexual flirtation, advances, or propositions; verbal abuse of a sexual nature; display of sexually suggestive pictures or objects; and/or offensive or abusive physical contact of a sexual nature.
+Depending upon the severity, any act of sexual harassment could lead to suspension, dismissal and/or criminal charges.